stiac/accessibility_widget/README.md

 - **Hide Images**: Hides all images on the page to improve readability for users with visual impairments.
 - **Hide Videos**: Hides native video tags, common iframe players, and plugin embeds (with an opt-out via `data-a11y-stiac-preserve-video`) to reduce motion for users who prefer a still experience.
 - **Reduce Motion**: Disables CSS animations and smooth scrolling while pausing autoplaying media and marquees to eliminate blinking or flashing movement on demand (use `data-a11y-stiac-preserve-motion` to opt specific widgets out).
-- **Cursor Modes**: Cycle between a focus ring, reading mask, reading guide, and the new large high-contrast pointer to support different tracking and visibility needs.
+- **Cursor Modes**: Cycle between a focus ring, reading mask, reading guide, a large high-contrast pointer, and an extra-large pointer that magnifies the click target for WCAG 2.2 / EN 301 549 compliance.
 - **Reset**: Resets all accessibility settings to their default values.
 - **Close**: Closes the accessibility menu.
 - **Change Position**: Optionally expose footer controls (via `data-enable-position-controls="true"`) so end users can dock the widget to `left`, `right`, `top`, `bottom`, `bottom-left`, or `bottom-right` without editing code.